 A great bottle of bourbon holds a whole spectrum of flavors, from sweet caramel and vanilla to rich oak and spice.
-But how much of that you actually taste depends heavily on how it’s presented.
-The temperature of the pour, the shape of the glass, and the addition of ice or water all act as dials, turning certain notes up and others down.
-Learning how to serve bourbon is really an exploration of flavor.
-We’ll walk you through the different serving styles so you can experiment and find the perfect setup for your palate, whether you’re sipping a classic spirit or a fun flavored whiskey.
+But how much of that you actually taste depends entirely on how you pour it.
+The temperature, the shape of the glass, and a splash of water all act as dials, turning certain notes up and others down.
+Learning how to serve bourbon isn’t about following rigid rules—it’s a personal exploration of flavor.
+I’ll walk you through the different serving styles so you can experiment and find the perfect setup for your palate, whether you’re sipping a classic spirit or a fun flavored whiskey.

 Key Takeaways